 As curator, I became the liaison between Sonja and many of the guest curators and designers.
 At the museum’s official opening in May 1995, Laurent Carrier of Design+Communications of Montreal, who had designed the flagship exhibition All About Shoes, came up to me and said “I won’t say it was a pleasure working with you…” Despite this, Laurent returned to produce other exhibitions for the museum.
 This was a pattern typical of many of the guest curators and designers.
 They all recognized how difficult it was to work with Sonja but they also knew it would only be for a few months, and at the end there would be an inflated pay cheque (everyone surcharged for the ‘sturm und drang’ of working with Sonja.)
 An American guest curator/project manager billed the museum in Canadian funds for his services but was mistakenly paid in U.S. funds when the American dollar was trading at around $1.40.
 He cashed the cheque and said nothing.

 Another guest curator, Dr. Jill Oakes, had been commissioned on several occasions to collect items for the museum from Canada’s North, as well as curate several exhibitions and write accompanying books for the museum.
 Her expertise in northern cultures was eventually expanded to create a storyline for an exhibition about American Southwest Native footwear – an exhibition I was unaware she had been contracted to curate when Sonja asked me to also write a proposal and outline for the same show (on my own time, of course.)
-I submitted the proposal and outline, which Sonja then showed to Dr. Oakes telling her she liked mine better.
+Sonja showed my proposal to Dr. Oakes telling her she liked mine better.
 Although Oakes professed the incident was nothing to worry about, it created an embarrassing situation.

 At one point after the museum was open for about a year, Sonja realized there was a morale problem with the staff and hired a business consultant (Hugh… I have forgotten his last name) to assess what could be done.
 After extensive interviews and research, his report concluded that Sonja was the problem, not the staff.
-I never saw him again.
+I never saw him again – the staff joked that he was probably buried in the basement.

 Although I often was not introduced to special guests that came to the museum (Liona Boyd, Andre Pfister, Maureen Forrester…) I was brought in to give a ‘royal tour’ to Norway’s Prince Haakon.
 Judging by his reactions, I could see the 22 year old Prince was interested in fashion and celebrity shoes.
 He was admiring a pair of platforms worn by Madonna, when Sonja decided I wasn’t giving the right tour and stepped in to take over saying “Perhaps his highness would like to examine our Lapp collection?”
 This made me cringe since Lapp is the politically incorrect term for the Sami (the indigenous population of Northern Scandinavia).
 As well, our Sami collection was poor – hardly something worth showing the Crown Prince of Norway.
 Haakon politely followed Sonja as she completed the tour.
 I faded to the back of the crowd, embarrassed and emasculated.
 However, as he was leaving, Haakon sought me out to thank me for showing him the “most interesting shoes”.
 I thought he worded that well.